Club Duties and Dutyman

 CVLSC Advanced Rescue Helm Training

 The minimum level of experience/training required for Rescue Helms is proven powerboat helming experience or completion of a PB Level 2 course (around 5 courses are available across each season).
-To complement this, the Advanced Rescue Helm Course aims to enable helms to tackle any rescuing situation they may encounter on duty.
+New Helms are also required to complete the Advanced Rescue Helm Course, which aims to enable helms to tackle any rescuing situation they may encounter on duty.
 It involves a day of training covering those aspects of the RYA Safety Boat course relevant to CVLSC.
 Check the regular emailed newsletter for details of the upcoming courses: you won’t find the Advanced Rescue Helm course on Webcollect but it is listed on the Club calendar.

 For a full list of all current Events & Duties, click the button below and then login to Dutyman to view the roster.